In-Hand Manipulation of Unknown Objects with Tactile Sensing for Insertion: RELATED WORK

 \subsection{Insertion Task}

 A lot of previous work on the peg insertion task is object-geometry specific \cite{bruyninckx1995peg, chhatpar2001search, park2017compliance}.
-For example, \cite{peg1} assumes cylindrical peg shape; \cite{michelle48} uses vision and tactile data to enable insertion of complex shapes but assumes known peg geometry; \cite{peg2} learns from forces measured during human demonstration, but requires successful demonstration of the specific peg shape.
+For example, \cite{peg1} assumes a cylindrical peg shape; \cite{michelle48} uses vision and tactile data to enable insertion of complex shapes but assumes known peg geometry; \cite{peg2} learns from forces measured during human demonstration, but requires successful demonstration of the specific peg shape.
 In contrast, our work assumes no prior knowledge of the peg shape, and instead learns an explicit peg object model.
-There is some prior work that aims to be robust to different peg geometries, such as \cite{Michelle}, but it does not manipulate the peg in-hand.
+There is some prior work that aims to be robust to different peg geometries, such as \cite{Michelle}, but the pegs are fixed to the end-effector.